madebysimon/OPUS/Collections (OER)/index.md

 > Distinguishing yourself by clinging onto knowledge and mystifying your craft should no longer be a thing throughout the 2020s.
 > By working behind closed doors, you miss out on a lot of valuable feedback.

+---

+Below you will find curated guides to this knowledge base.